-Allegation/Concern made by: Who the allegation/concern is made against: NB: The subject of the allegation should not be in oformed without first seeking advice Allegation/concern first received by: Brief details of the allegation: Date of alleged/concern incident: Does this allegation involve a restraint?
-YES / NO / NYK Case manager appointed and to complete tracking form Does this appear to meet the criteria for a be referred to LADO within 24 hours (see Note 1) YES / NO Does this appear to meet the criteria for a LADO referral?
-If no, are you recording the incident as a Low- Does this appear to meet the criteria for a LADO referral?
-YES / NO Does this appear to meet the criteria for a LADO referral?
-If no, are you recording the incident as a Low- YES / NO YES / NO If you answer Yes- Record rationale for decision Does this appear to meet the criteria for a LADO referral?
+Allegation/Concern made by: Who the allegation/concern is made against: NB: The subject of the allegation should not be in ormed without first seeking g advice Allegation/concern first received by: Brief details of the allegation: Date of alleged/concern incident: Does this allegation involve a restraint?
+YES / NO / NYK - 1 112 1 1111 Case manager appointed and to complete tracking form tracking form oe referred to LADO within 1 24 hours (see Note 1) tracking form pe referred to LADO within 1 24 hours (see Note 1) tracking form gations which appear to meet the criteria should Does this appear to meet the criteria for a a 24 hours (see Note 1) tracking form gations which appear to meet the criteria should Does this appear to meet the criteria for a LADO referral?
+YES / NO pations which appear to meet the criteria should be YES / NO YES / NO If you answer Yes- Record making here: tracking form gations which appear to meet the criteria should Does this appear to meet the criteria for a LADO referral?
+If no, are you recording the incident as a Low- YES / NO YES / NO If you answer Yes- Record tracking form gations which appear to meet the criteria should Does this appear to meet the criteria for a LADO referral?
+If no, are you recording the incident as a Low- Level Concern?
+Referred to LADO: YES / NO YES / NO If you answer Yes- Record making here: tracking form gations which appear to meet the criteria should poes this appear to meet the criteria for a LADO referral?
 If no, are you recording the incident as a Low-Level Concern?
-Referred to LADO: YES / NO YES / NO If you answer Yes- Record rationale for decision making here: Does this appear to meet the criteria for a LADO referral?
-If no, are you recording the incident as a Low-Level Concern?
-YES / NO YES / NO If you answer Yes- Record rationale for decision making here: Does this appear to meet the criteria for a LADO referral?
-If no, are you recording the incident as a Low-Level Concern?
-Referred to LADO: Advice given: YES / NO YES / NO If you answer Yes- Record rationale for decision making here:
+Referred to LADO: Advice given: YES / NO YES / NO If you answer Yes- Record making here: